/>

 SUSTAINABILITY

-CECONOMY Sustainability Report 2022/23
+CECONOMY Sustainability Report 2023/24

 SUSTAINABILITY

-Creating and shaping responsibility
+Shaping and moulding responsibility

 Strategy

-Our sustainability strategy
+Our strategy for sustainability

-“We offer a climate-neutral shopping experience.”
+"We want to offer a climate-conscious technology experience."

-Sustainable products
+BetterWay products

 Learn more